MorgunAndrey/maindecoder/README.md

 https://www.dropzonejs.com/

-For the backend, you can use the same Amazon S3,what's in the pom file
+For the backend, you can use the same Amazon S3, what's in the pom file.

+Do not forget to include in the project postgresql-42.2.1.jar.

+The program works perfectly without bugs.

+Good luck everyone.

+Together we make our world the best!